UniFiDAO/unifidao.github.io/_posts/2020-08-22-welcome-to-unifidao.markdown

 We will unify the Cosmos universise of blockchains and accelerate participation in the DeFi economy.

 ### Purpose of the DAO
-To enable the community to easily and quickly coordinate to fund and deliver interoperable solutions unique to the Cosmos universe.
+To enable the community to easily and quickly coordinate the funding and delivery of interoperable solutions unique to the Cosmos universe.

 ### Goals
 Enable the Cosmos ecosystem to participate in and redefine "decentralized finance".